soumyajitnandi0/Assetwize/README.md

 - See policy information, dates, and metadata
 - Access "Ask Assistant" for AI help

-#### Searching
+#### Searching Assets
 - Use the search tab in bottom navigation
+- Unified search across all asset types (Insurance, Garage, Jewellery, Realty)
 - Real-time search with debouncing
-- Searches across all insurance fields
+- Searches across multiple fields for each asset type
+- Smart result cards showing asset type and key information

 ### AI Chatbot

 #### Using the Chatbot
-1. Tap "Ask Assistant" on any insurance card or detail page
+1. Tap "Ask Assistant" on any asset card or detail page
-2. Chat with AI about your insurance
+2. Chat with AI about your assets (Insurance, Garage, Jewellery, Realty)
-3. AI has context about the specific insurance policy
+3. AI has context about the specific asset you're viewing
 4. Start new conversation anytime

 #### Features
 - Conversation history maintained
 - Context-aware responses
-- Insurance-specific guidance
+- Asset-specific guidance (Insurance, Garage, Jewellery, Realty)
 - Multiple conversation sessions
+- Smart recommendations based on your assets

 ### Notifications

 #### Notification Types
-- **Asset Added**: When you add a new insurance
+- **Asset Added**: ✅ Automatically created when you add a new asset (Insurance, Garage, Jewellery, Realty)
-- **Profile Updated**: When you update profile information
+- **Profile Updated**: ✅ Automatically created when you update profile information
-- **Insurance Expiring**: When insurance is expiring soon (future)
-- **Insurance Expired**: When insurance has expired (future)
+- **Insurance Expiring**: ⚠️ Type exists in code but notifications are not automatically generated (future enhancement)
+- **Insurance Expired**: ⚠️ Type exists in code but notifications are not automatically generated (future enhancement)

 #### Managing Notifications
 - Tap bell icon in profile page